carloscfgos1980/next-todo-tutorial/README.md

 4. components/TodoItem.tsx
 4.1 "use client"
-* If I don't use <"use client"> then I can pass the props and the app breaks
+* If I don't use <"use client"> then I can pass the props and the app breaks.
+Explanation min 27:30.
+Basically we need to declare that this component is not working on the server but on the client

 4.2 Define the type of data that the props we are passing the the check box: type TodoItemProps = {